k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Dashboard_User_Guide.md

 ### General

-The reports data includes three levels: Main dashboard > Level 1 details (in each functional area) > Level 2 details (in each functional area).
+The reports are built on three levels: Main dashboard > Level 1 details (in each functional area) > Level 2 details (in each functional area).

 Below you can find the detailed description of several selected reports.